Skip to content

 vs. national avg (50%)

-A $25,000 composite deck or patio can add $15,000–$20,000 in perceived home value at resale.
+A $25,000 composite deck or patio can add $15,000 to $20,000 in perceived home value at resale.
 In Ventura County's competitive market, outdoor spaces are one of the top features buyers inquire about.
 Want to calculate your specific ROI?
 Use our free ROI Calculator.

 Ready to build your dream deck or patio?